pinobatch/pently/docs/bytecode.md

 ### Historical notes

 - In Pently 2, the drum table did not exist.
-The driver supported drums with one sound effect, but the only publicly released game with Pently 2 (_Concentration Room_) used no drums.
+The driver supported drums with one sound effect, but the only widely released game with Pently 2 (_Concentration Room_) used no drums.
 - Through Pently 3, `instdef` was 4 bytes:  duty and volume, decay rate, early cut enable, and an unused byte.
 Attack was not